-With the need to further develop a home-based learning system, staff continued to work collaboratively with a focus on providing engaging learning through the use of Google classroom and zoom video conferencing.
+Staff also worked through the National Consistent Collection of Data requirements for adjusting and documenting the differentiated approaches used to meet student learning needs.
 Early career teachers were well supported by their mentors and the Director of Learning.
-All staff were involved in mandatory training on professional conduct, child protection, WHS, and first aid.
+All staff were involved in mandatory training on professional conduct, child protection, WHS and first aid.
 Finally, many of our staff mentored and coached trainee teachers through their school placement practicums.
 As well as supporting the next generation of teachers this role allows our staff to develop their leadership skills and engage with any new pedagogy being encouraged through the universities.